Return to top

 • Add in the egg and vanilla extract and mix until smooth and creamy.

-• Fold in the flour and baking powder and again mix until combined.
+• Fold in the flour and baking soda and again mix until combined.

 • Finally, fold in the chocolate chips.